MaxB1801/go-Backtester/README.md

 main -
 sets up configurables to be passed to backtester.
 Will be where i create the tview configuration.
 Tview layout will be lifts where i can turn on true of false configurations, set what type i will be doing it oncore,dev,mid etc. If backtests are iterations have a box with text displaying the backtests completed, have a box displaying the current and final best backtest.
 Have a button to start the backtest function which will start by calling the read function.
 Thie folowing functions will be nested in a for loop depending on how many iterations they are
 Remember a very specific backtest does neceraly make it best because it was so niche it was the best accidnetally and noth through smart logic, so use ball park numbers like 30,32,34 rsi and not 32.23,32.34.
+Nah d0 25, 30,35,40

 read function - reads the csv file and creats a slice of structs.
     - once read the read function will be passed back to main with slice of structs